This post may contain affiliate links. Please read my disclosure.

 - Combine the remaining lemon mixture and yolks in a saucepan and heat over medium-low heat.

-- Add once piece of butter at a time, whisking until melted.
+Add one piece of butter at a time, whisking until melted.
 Continue adding the butter, one piece at a time, until it has all been incorporated.

-- Continue whisking until the whisk leaves lines across the mixture.
+Continue whisking until the whisk leaves lines across the mixture, about 5 minutes.

-- Pour in a bowl, cover tightly with plastic wrap, and let cool on the counter for an hour or so.
+Pour in a bowl, cover tightly with plastic wrap, and let cool on the counter for at least an hour.

-- After the mixture has cooled, place in a airtight container and store in the fridge for up to 3 weeks.
+After the mixture has cooled, place in a airtight container and store in the fridge for 1-2 weeks.